 Nexus is an open-source mindmapper written in Python and PyQT.
 It's written with flexibility in mind, in response to other mindmapping software I have used which I found limiting and disappointing.
 I have used it extensively as a notetaking tool, for research, and to teach university physics as a complete replacement for Powerpoint like software.
 It's at a beta level and has much further to go, but it's still very useful even at this stage!

 - Flexibility: nodes can be placed anywhere.
 Each nodes can contain html text, images and pen input, these can have abritrary scale and rotation.
 Each subbranch can have a separate scale factor

 - Presentation mode: views can be predefined and jumped to in a presentation with a nice transition effect.
 Live zoom and panning is available from each view as is hyperlinks for movies / external applications.

 - Cross platform: built entirely from python and QT which is available on linux, OsX, and Windows.
-The file format is just zipped xml.
+The file format is a graph database on top of SQLite.